Deafening ‘Sound Cannons’ Could Cost NYPD

 “This is a decision that we are very proud of, that we think has national significance and puts police departments on notice that they can no longer treat LRADs as glorified bullhorns or loudspeakers,” civil rights attorney Gideon Oliver told reporters in front of Manhattan Federal Court on Thursday.

 Long-range acoustic devices, or LRADS as they are more commonly known, came into vogue at the U.S. Navy after the 2000 bombing of the USS Cole.
-Following the trajectory of other Pentagon technology, however, the weapon soon migrated to civilian law-enforcement agencies, with the NYPD first using it as a method of crowd control on protesters who swarmed the 2004 Republican National Convention.
+Following the trajectory of other Pentagon technology, however, the weapon soon migrated to civilian law-enforcement agencies.
+When police in New York first deployed it as a method of crowd control, they were corralling protesters who swarmed the 2004 Republican National Convention.

-Photographer Anika Edrei filed a lawsuit last year with five other journalists and activists who claim that the reckless use of the device at Black Lives Matter protests in 2004 caused them lasting hearing damage.
+Led by photographer Anika Edrei, the six individuals now challenging the practice say they suffered lasting injuries when exposed to sound cannons at a Black Lives Matter protest in December 2014.

+Two days after a grand jury declined to indict the NYPD officer who killed Eric Garner, Edrei says she was documenting unrest at the intersection of 57th Street and Madison Avenue when unidentified protesters threw objects at the officers, triggering arrests and the unleashing of an LRAD X100.

+Providing the court with their footage of the melee, Edrei and the others sought damages for nearly a dozen civil-rights allegations, claiming that the sound cannon left them with ongoing migraines, dizziness, noise sensitivity and other discomfort.

-Advancing their claims Wednesday, U.S. District Judge Robert Sweet found their allegations of assault and excessive force plausible.
+Advancing several of those counts Wednesday, U.S. District Judge Robert Sweet found their allegations of assault and excessive force plausible.

-“The use of the [LRAD] X100 as a projector of powerfully amplified sound is no different than other tools in law enforcement’s arsenal that have the potential to be used either safely or harmfully, one example being distraction devices-items like stun grenade, flash bang, or concussion grenades-which ‘detonate with a blinding flash of light and a deafening explosion’ and whose purpose is to be ‘extremely loud’ and distracting,” Sweet wrote in a 34-page opinion.
+“The use of the X100 as a projector of powerfully amplified sound is no different than other tools in law enforcement’s arsenal that have the potential to be used either safely or harmfully, one example being distraction devices-items like stun grenade, flash bang, or concussion grenades-which ‘detonate with a blinding flash of light and a deafening explosion’ and whose purpose is to be ‘extremely loud’ and distracting,” Sweet wrote in a 34-page opinion.

 The X100 is one of the top-selling models by device manufacturer LRAD Corp.